yagogarea/erltity/README.md

 ## Setup

-Add `erltity` and the database driver as dependencies in your `rebar.config` file:
+Add `erltity` and the database driver that you want to use as dependencies in your `rebar.config` file.
+For example, to use PostgreSQL with the `epgsql` driver, your `rebar.config` should look like this:

 ```erlang
 {deps, [